raphaelspimenta/4th-Wall-React-Test/README.md

 ### Internationalization

 It is not critical, but a good practice for any application is to use internationalization to present the content.
 For that we could use i18next.

+## Final Thoughts
+For me it was a really cool test to develop.

+The idea of ​​already having an application with some settings for axios, scss and Material UI, and from there work on adjustments and increments is very interesting.

+One of the challenges for me was to better understand how Material UI works with React, it's not a library I have a lot of experience with.
+But as I developed it, it became more intuitive.

+Other than that, everything went well.
+The purpose of the challenge was clear and I had a good time developing it.